EunSeong-Park/EunSeong-Park.github.io/contents/2020_ITinerary/home.md

 ## If you have any issues...

 - **Comments**: I opened the comment for each class material.
 If there are some typos, incorrect / unclear explanation or some question, feel free to ask me via comment.
-Disqus comment requires to sign up, but the task is easy and simple. (supports SNS account) **I recommend to use comment because it will be helpful to those who are having same / similar issues!**
+Disqus comment requires to sign up, but the task is easy and simple. (supports social login) **I recommend to use comment because it will be helpful to those who are having same / similar issues!**
 - **WhatsApp**; (It will be announced soon)
 - **E-mail**:
   - **Eunseong Park**: dmstjd517@unist.ac.kr